chef/knife-windows/README.md

 This plugin adds additional functionality to the Chef Knife CLI tool for configuring/interacting with nodes running Microsoft Windows.
-The subcommands should function on any system running Ruby 1.9.1+ but nodes being configured via these subcommands require Windows Remote Management (WinRM) 1.0+.WinRM allows you to call native objects in Windows.
-This includes, but is not limited to, running batch scripts, powershell scripts and fetching WMI variables.
+The subcommands should function on any system running Ruby 1.9.3+ but nodes being configured via these subcommands require Windows Remote Management (WinRM) 1.0+.WinRM allows you to call native objects in Windows.
+This includes, but is not limited to, running PowerShell scripts, batch scripts, and fetching WMI variables.
 For more information on WinRM, please visit [Microsoft's WinRM site](http://msdn.microsoft.com/en-us/library/aa384426(v=VS.85).aspx).
 You will want to familiarize yourself with (certain key aspects) of WinRM